Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Crochet the Main Front Panel Ribbing

-Consider what colours you want to crochet the main front panel ribbing.
+Consider what colours you want for the main front panel ribbing.
 We used different colours, however you may want it to be the same as the back panel ribbing.

 You will now crochet 2 panels that will make up the front of your cardigan.
 The length of each front panel ribbing is calculated as follows: